 “My son, I am on HIV treatment and this work I’m doing is not suitable for my condition.
 I spend the whole day cracking these stones on an empty belly.
 I’m fast deteriorating but if I seat back my family will starve to death.
-My body is repulsive to this kind or work, but son what can I do?” she sobbingly narrated her ordeal.
+My body is repulsive to this kind of work, but son what can I do?” she sobbingly narrated her ordeal.

 “My husband deserted me and I am looking after five children.
 One is in grade 2 while the other is in grade 0.
-The other one failed to complete ordinary level due to lack of money.
+The other one failed to complete the ordinary level due to a lack of money.
 My husband is alive but if I tell you, he never communicated with me for the past three years.
 Now it’s three months without paying my rentals.
 If we are to have many families headed by fathers only, I tell you it would be a world of disaster.
 The world would be a dangerous place to live.
 Men have a certain incomprehensible hardness of heart that is dangerous for human survival.

 “The economic hardships that we went through were a blessing in disguise.
 They have brought a new shift in thinking, my husband could not withstand being jobless and decided to leave his family suffering.
 Women have always been breadwinners but because our husbands were in formal employment you would not notice.
 Now we are here doing the strenuous work and our families are surviving,” she added.

-Jennifer Mhambimbi was abandoned by his husband who is rumored to be working in Chegutu at a farm in Chegutu while Stella Nyamutowa stays in a one room with her five children who all failed to access education due to financial challenges and are into gold panning.
+Jennifer Mhambimbi was abandoned by his husband who is rumored to be working in Chegutu at a farm in Chegutu while Stella Nyamutowa stays in one room with her five children who all failed to access education due to financial challenges and are into gold panning.

 Throughout the discussion, there was one old man who was busy loading his stones on his ‘bay’ as they call it.
 I had the irresistible urge to get his side of the story as he seemed the only owl among chickens.

 “I go to work in the evening and in the morning I am here crushing stones which we sell to people who are building houses.
 This is what I thought best to supplement my intermittent salary.
 My January salary is not yet paid and if I pull all my eggs in one basket, Oh my God I perish.
-Unfortunately my wife cannot help me because she is asthmatic,” he said.
+Unfortunately, my wife cannot help me because she is asthmatic,” he said.

-What piqued my heart most was when the whole group concurred that in as much as they have enormous problems, there was one of them who was absent who had a heavy and insurmountable burden on her shoulders.
+What piqued my heart most was when the whole group concurred that in as much as they have enormous problems, there was one of them who was absent and had a heavy and insurmountable burden on her shoulders.

 They talked in a chorus manner that I could scarcely follow up on one person at a time.
-Piecing the jumbled debris of information they were churning to me in a hubbub, it was clear to me that Vaida Chikwanda whom they said was in her 50s was married to a man who is 122years.
+Piecing the jumbled debris of information they were churning to me in a hubbub, it was clear to me that Vaida Chikwanda whom they said was in her 50s was married to a man who is 122 years.
 She is looking after 7 children who share the only two rooms for that big family.

-“Uh that family is mired in deep problems to the extent that they pay rent for only one room and clean the public toilets in the compound as payment for the other room.
+“Uh, that family is mired in deep problems to the extent that they pay rent for only one room and clean the public toilets in the compound as payment for the other room.
 They clean toilets every day.
 The children and the mother take turns to clean the toilets,” said one of them.

-These suffering women are neither without conscience nor heart for their city as evidenced by voluntary works they partake in communities.
+These suffering women are neither without conscience nor heart for their city as evidenced by the voluntary works they partake in communities.
 Some women have graduated as community health workers.
 They move around educating the community on best health standards with a huge bias on safe waste disposal.
 Where mistakes have already been made they clear the waste and safely dump it.

 “In laboring to fend for our families, we are also creating a huge problem in our ‘bedrooms’ as husbands are now behaving like ‘wild dogs’ looking for other women to quench their sexual desires.
 At times I just do that for the sake of my marriage and husband but I will be helplessly exhausted to perform any sexual act or even cook food,” said one of the women.

-To passersby, the women are doing business but upon closer scrutiny one will be undeniably satisfied that their predicament is quite a bird of another feather.
+To passersby, the women are doing business but upon closer scrutiny, one will be undeniably satisfied that their predicament is quite a bird of another feather.

 The plight of children is central to all this toiling but inevitably their education suffers the greatest and enduring blow.
-According to one of the celebrated female writers, Jane Austin, “Give a girl an education and introduce her properly into the world, and ten to one buy she has the means of settling well, without further expense to anybody.”
+According to one of the celebrated female writers, Jane Austin, “Give a girl an education and introduce her properly into the world, and ten to one but she has the means of settling well, without further expense to anybody.”